cal-overflow/Build-A-Blog/src/content/posts/012-download-snapchat-memories.md

 ## Download your Snapchat data

-The app downloaded in the last step works by taking a piece of your Snapchat data to download your memories to your computer.
+The app downloaded in the last step requires a copy of your Snapchat data to download your memories to your computer.
 To get your account data from Snapchat, navigate to [accounts.snapchat.com](http://accounts.snapchat.com) and log in.
 Once logged in, you'll see a dashboard with various account management options.

-Click on the "My Data" button to view the **My Data** page where you can request a copy of your data.
+Click on the "My Data" button to view the **My Data** page, where you can request a copy of your data.

 [![Snapchat Account Dashboard](/blog-images/memory-download/snapchat-account-dashboard.png)](http://accounts.snapchat.com/accounts/welcome)